GuangDong Advanced Thermoplastic Polymer Technology Co., Ltd.

 Consumer Goods: Items like power tools, sporting goods, and footwear often incorporate TPEE for its flexibility, strength, and abrasion resistance.

-Industrial Applications: TPEE is used in industrial machinery parts, conveyor belts, and other components that require high wear resistance and durability.
+Industrial Applications: TPEE polymer is used in industrial machinery parts, conveyor belts, and other components that require high wear resistance and durability.

 Electronics: In the electronics industry, TPEE is used for connectors, insulators, and other parts that benefit from its thermal and electrical resistance properties.